restarac/elevator-challenge/README.md

 In this case, you are a new guy in this business and you are trying to figure out how to develop that, so there is more information about that...

-# Beginner's chalenge
+# Beginner's challenge

-Lets begin with a easy task, here are the chalenge context:
+Lets begin with a easy task, here are the challenge context:

 <img src="images/one-elevator.jpg" width="300">